chloetucker/portfolio/README.md

 My philosopy with this project was to create something clean, timeless, and easy to interact with as the user and as any future modifier of the code.

 ## Ideas to Improve
-- Complete the WCAG Accessibility checklist
 - Add favicon
-- Play with link preview images
+- Play with link preview image
-- Make project and code link buttons all one solid border color, more thin, and close to the width of the container
-- Make first section 100vw (height of viewport)